 Program training director: Melissa M. Erickson, MD

 Associated faculty: William J. Richardson, MD; Brett Rocos, MD; Christopher R. Brown, MD; Phillip H. Horne, MD, PhD; Gloria G. Liu, MD, MS

 Number of fellows: Two (non-ACGME)

-Fellows will gain experience in both non-operative and operative treatment of primarily adult spinal disorders.
+Fellows will gain experience in both the non-operative and operative treatment of primarily adult spinal disorders.
 Exposure as an observer for surgical treatment of spine deformity in children and adolescents will also be available.
-Fellows will have a close working relationship with the Department of Neurosurgery, which will allow fellows to broaden their experience for evaluation and treatment of spinal disorders.
+Fellows will have a close working relationship with the Department of Neurosurgery, which will allow fellows to broaden their experience in the evaluation and treatment of spinal disorders.

 Fellows are encouraged to complete a clinical research project while in training.
 Time will be allotted each week for basic science research in a fully tooled and manned biomechanics laboratory.
 There are ongoing weekly conferences related to spinal conditions and, additionally, Fellows are encouraged to participate in resident education.

 Priority will be given to applicants who have a commitment to a career in academic orthopaedics.

 Graduating fellows of the Duke Adult Spinal program will become part of the prestigious Piedmont Orthopedic Society.
 Induction into this group of life-long learners includes access to an annual meeting and alumni reunions at events such as the AAOS annual meeting, and the annual meeting of the Piedmont Society.

 We accept applications through the Central Application Service (CAS), a service provided through SF Match that distributes applications to training programs.
 The use of CAS assures that applications are uniform, complete, and distributed in an orderly fashion.
 You must register with SF Match and pay an additional fee in order to access CAS.
 Please refer to SF Match for more information.

 - CAS Distribution Choices and Payment (online submission)